revbayes/revbayes.github.io/tutorials/chromo/index.md

 present.
-Teasing apart the phylogenetic signal for cladogenetic and anagenetic processes given unobserved speciation events is a major difficulty, and using a naive approach that does not account for unobserved speciation (like the ones discussed earlier in Section [subsect:clado_simple]) can bias the relative rates of cladogenetic and anagenetic change.
+Teasing apart the phylogenetic signal for cladogenetic and anagenetic processes given unobserved speciation events is a major difficulty, and using a naive approach that does not account for unobserved speciation (like the ones discussed earlier in section
+{% ref clado_simple %}) can bias the relative rates of cladogenetic and anagenetic change.
 The Cladogenetic State change Speciation and Extinction (ClaSSE) model {% cite Goldberg2012 %}, on the other hand, reduces this bias by explicitly incorporating unobserved speciation